Defining your brand values is key to articulating what you stand for and why it matters.

 When you start a business to do what you love — and you want to do purpose-driven work — it’s important to determine your brand values.

 Determining your brand values helps you set the overall mission and vision for your business, and gives you a compass from which to make business decisions.

-When you know your brand values, you identify the top things that are important in your business.
-When you run your business with these values, you attract opportunities and your clients are aligned with these values.
+When you know your brand values, you are clear what is important in your business.
+When you run your business with these values, you attract opportunities and clients who are aligned with these values.

 Examples of brand values